-The source of generation of E-waste are used electrical and electronic equipments like computers, mobile cell phones, personal stereos, including large domestic appliances such as refrigerators, air conditioners, etc., which are not fit for their originally intended usage and are meant for recovery, recycling or disposal.
+The source of generation of E-waste is used electrical and electronic equipment like computers, mobile cell phones, personal stereos, including large domestic appliances such as refrigerators, air conditioners, etc., which are not fit for their originally intended usage and are meant for recovery, recycling, or disposal.

-E-wastes involve more than a 1000 distinct substances, all of which are toxic and potentially detrimental to the atmosphere and human health, unless they are treated in an environmentally sustainable way.
-The high rate of product obsolescence is a relevant factor for increased e -waste generation.
-Notwithstanding appropriate recycling and treatment services, these chemicals make their manner to scrap dealers and the supply chain of dismantlers that are in the informal sector.
-The dismantling activities are performed in a dangerous manner which leads to major environmental and safety problems.
+E-wastes involve more than 1000 distinct substances, all of which are toxic and potentially detrimental to the atmosphere and human health, unless they are treated in an environmentally sustainable way.
+The high rate of product obsolescence is a relevant factor for increased e-waste generation.
+Notwithstanding appropriate recycling and treatment services, these chemicals make their way to scrap dealers and the supply chain of dismantlers that are in the informal sector.
+The dismantling activities are performed in a dangerous manner, which leads to major environmental and safety problems.

-The National Environmental Policy, 2006 (NEP) focuses of sustainable development and the need to encourage the reuse/recovery/recycling of useful waste materials, thereby preserving natural resources and reducing waste destined for final disposal to ensure that all waste is managed environmentally sound.
-The NEP further advocates giving the informal sectors legal status and strengthening.
-Given the high recyclable capacity of e -waste and comprehensive recycling activities in the informal sectors, the recycling policies in units must be channeled using environmentally sound technology.
+The National Environmental Policy, 2006 (NEP) focuses on sustainable development and the need to encourage the reuse/recovery/recycling of useful waste materials, thereby preserving natural resources and reducing waste destined for final disposal to ensure that all waste is managed environmentally sound manner.
+The NEP further advocates giving the informal sectors legal status and strengthening them.
+Given the high recyclable capacity of e-waste and comprehensive recycling activities in the informal sectors, the recycling policies in units must be channeled using environmentally sound technology.

-E -waste Recycling Plant is an industrial enterprise on its own requiring clearances from different agencies to build and run the facility.
-Throughout the light of the need to control environmental pollution, the environmental clearances have become important among the various clearances today.
+E -waste Recycling Plant is an industrial enterprise on its own, requiring clearances from different agencies to build and run the facility.
+In light of the need to control environmental pollution, environmental clearances have become important among the various clearances today.
 Those facilities are to be built within the organized sector.
-However, to provide the unified plant with a support system, the operations currently conducted in the informal sector must be modified or duvetailed.
-This will enable the informal sector to be brought into the mainstream of the economy and would facilitate compliance with the law.
-The proposed mechanism for the e -waste facility is only an illustrative concept and during the construction of such facilities specific details must be sorted out.
+However, to provide the unified plant with a support system, the operations currently conducted in the informal sector must be modified or deviated.
+This will enable the informal sector to be brought into the mainstream of the economy and will facilitate compliance with the law.
+The proposed mechanism for the e-waste facility is only an illustrative concept, and during the construction of such facilities, specific details must be sorted out.

-These instructions are essentially a framework and reference manual for e - waste facility establishment and operations.
+These instructions are essentially a framework and reference manual for e-waste facility establishment and operations.
 The guidelines only provide information on the basic requirements and procedures for setting up a facility like this.
 The basic specifications can differ for each facility, based on the procedure used.
-All processes and mandatory criteria shall be in compliance with the law and regulations which apply at the time the application is processed.
+All processes and mandatory criteria shall comply with the law and regulations that apply at the time the application is processed.

-The rules shall not extend to such fluorescent lamps which are processed.
+The rules shall not extend to such fluorescent lamps that are processed.

 3. E-waste Scenario and prevailing recycling Practices

-The growth of electrical and electronic products, usage rates and higher obsolescence rates lead to higher e - waste generation.
+The growth of electrical and electronic products, usage rates, and higher obsolescence rates lead to higher e-waste generation.
 The growing obsolescence of electronic products is also contributing to the tremendous import of used electronics.
-The generation of e - waste has significant economic and social impacts and the e - waste recycling industry also experiences an exponential growth.
-According to the estimate from the 2007 MAIT-GTZ evaluation, 3.30,000 metric tons of e - waste are produced in India annually and are expected to reach 4.70,000 metric tons by 2011.
-Nevertheless, only 19,000 metric tons of e - waste are estimated to be recovered and the majority of the e - waste can not be held accountable.
-There is no large - scale coordinated e - waste recycling system operating in India, and a number of small and medium - sized e-waste dismantling and recycling units are distributed in urban peri - urban areas of the cities.
-Although most of these services are in the informal sector, some of the recycling systems for e - waste is reported with the CPCB.
+The generation of e-waste has significant economic and social impacts, and the e-waste recycling industry also experiences exponential growth.
+According to the estimate from the 2007 MAIT-GTZ evaluation, 3.30,000 metric tons of e-waste are produced in India annually and are expected to reach 4.70,000 metric tons by 2011.
+Nevertheless, only 19,000 metric tons of e-waste are estimated to be recovered, and the majority of the e-waste can not be held accountable.
+There is no large-scale coordinated e-waste recycling system operating in India, and several small and medium-sized e-waste dismantling and recycling units are distributed in urban and peri-urban areas of the cities.
+Although most of these services are in the informal sector, some of the recycling systems for e-waste are reported to the CPCB.

 4. Environmentally Sound Recycling

-Environmentally sound management as described in the Basel Convention and adopted in Indian Hazardous Waste Regulations is set out below:
+Environmentally sound management, as described in the Basel Convention and adopted in the Indian Hazardous Waste Regulations, is set out below:

-Synonymous with e - waste recycling and treatment performed, Environmentally Sound Methods (EST) should be used for recycling and disposal in such a manner that the environmental and human health consequences are not detrimental.
-As far as e - waste recycling is concerned, the Best Available Methods (BAT) and the methods used worldwide is set out in the CPCB guidance.
+Synonymous with e-waste recycling and treatment performed, Environmentally Sound Methods (EST) should be used for recycling and disposal in such a manner that the environmental and human health consequences are not detrimental.
+As far as e-waste recycling is concerned, the Best Available Methods (BAT) and the methods used worldwide are set out in the CPCB guidance.
 Nevertheless, they could be updated on the basis of technological developments and access to such technologies from time to time.

 5. Establishment and management of e-waste Recycling facility